cbor-wg/cddl/draft-ietf-cbor-cddl.md

 expression to the right.
-A `/=` or `//=` extends a named type or a group by additional choices; a number of these could be replaced by collecting all the right hand sides and creating a single rule with a type choice or a group choice built from the right hand sides.
+A `/=` or `//=` extends a named type or a group by additional choices; a number of these could be replaced by collecting all the right hand sides and creating a single rule with a type choice or a group choice built from the right hand sides in the order of the rules given.
 (It is not an error to extend a rule name that has not yet been defined; this makes the right hand side the first entry in the choice being created.)
+The creation of the type choices and group choices from the right hand sides of rules is the other case where rule order can be significant.

 ~~~ abnf
 genericparm = "<" S id S *("," S id S ) ">"